 South Orange Middle School students staged a cafeteria sit-in on Wednesday.
-The group of primarily eighth graders chose not to leave the cafeteria after their lunch period to demonstrate their support of two teachers, Steven Cohen and Kathleen McCort, who were denied tenure this year.
-Both teach eighth grade Social Studies.
+The group of primarily eighth graders chose not to leave the cafeteria after their lunch period to demonstrate their support of two teachers, Both teach eighth grade Social Studies.

 This is the second protest at SOMS this week.
 Monday afternoon saw a demonstration outside the school.
 Throughout the week, signs have been posted on lockers and in hallways of the school.
 (Photo attached.)
 Wednesday's protest was peaceful and orderly, according to school officials.

 Speaking last week for the Board of Education, Suzanne Turner noted, "By law, administrators and Board of Education members are not permitted to publicly discuss personnel matters.
 The District will therefore not comment on any decisions to renew or not renew a teacher's contract."

 The district released a statement on Wednesday evening.
 It reads in full:

 On Wednesday, May 16, 2012, many eighth grade students at South Orange Middle School did not return to their classrooms at the conclusion of lunch.
 Staff informed students that if they remained in the cafeteria and did not report to class, the regular consequences for a cut would result.
 The students who remained in the cafeteria were peaceful.